Skip to main content

 About Poetry‧Wine (Dongsanhuan Middle Road)

-A Michelin one-star Beijing cuisine restaurant in Chaoyang delivering roast duck, braised fish head, and a room that reads more expensive than the ¥¥ bill.
+A Michelin one-star Beijing cuisine restaurant in Chaoyang delivering roast duck, braised fish head, a room that reads more expensive than the ¥¥ bill.
 Book three to four weeks out — the combination of star recognition and accessible pricing means demand consistently outstrips availability.
 One of Beijing's strongest special-occasion picks without the ¥¥¥¥ spend.

 Book at least three to four weeks out — and if you can, aim for a weekday slot

-Poetry·Wine on Dongsanhuan Middle Road is a Michelin one-star Beijing cuisine restaurant in Chaoyang, and tables move fast.
+Poetry·Wine on Dongsanhuan Middle Road is a Michelin one-star Beijing cuisine restaurant in Chaoyang, tables move fast.
 Weekday lunch is your leading opening for a shorter wait; weekend evenings book out quickly, especially for two-person parties who might otherwise assume a ¥¥ price point means walk-in flexibility.
 It does not.
 The Michelin recognition and the accessible pricing together make this one of the harder-to-book rooms in its tier.
 Plan ahead or accept disappointment.

 What Poetry·Wine actually is

-The room gives the first signal: bamboo, jade ornaments, ink paintings, and cut flowers create an aesthetic that reads more expensive than the bill will turn out to be.
+The room gives the first signal: bamboo, jade ornaments, ink paintings, cut flowers create an aesthetic that reads more expensive than the bill will turn out to be.
 For a special occasion dinner in Beijing that does not require a four-figure spend, that visual coherence matters.
-The space is designed with a contemporary sensibility applied to classical Chinese references, and it sets expectations correctly for what follows on the plate.
+The space is designed with a contemporary sensibility applied to classical Chinese references, it sets expectations correctly for what follows on the plate.

-The cuisine is Beijing-rooted, and the kitchen leans on a small number of dishes executed with precision rather than a sprawling menu.
+The cuisine is Beijing-rooted, the kitchen leans on a small number of dishes executed with precision rather than a sprawling menu.
 The braised fish head is described in Michelin's own notes as juicy and tender, braised in an aromatic brown sauce — a dish that rewards diners who know the format and would be wasted on anyone expecting safe crowd-pleasers.
 The roast duck uses 40-day-old birds, chargrilled and plated with care.
 That detail about bird age is not decoration: it signals a kitchen that controls its sourcing closely, which in Beijing's competitive roast duck category is meaningful.
-Duck is the city's benchmark dish, and Poetry·Wine approaches it with a method that differs from the larger tourist-facing operations along the duck circuit.
+Duck is the city's benchmark dish, Poetry·Wine approaches it with a method that differs from the larger tourist-facing operations along the duck circuit.

-Meal traditionally closes with creamed yam and osmanthus sweet soup , a dessert that reads seasonal and considered rather than perfunctory.
+Meal traditionally closes with creamed yam and osmanthus sweet soup, a dessert that reads seasonal and considered rather than perfunctory.
 Osmanthus is at its most present in autumn, making the September-to-November window a particularly strong time to visit if that final course matters to you.
 The ¥¥ price range means you are not paying premium prices to get here, which makes the sourcing choices and Michelin recognition a stronger value signal than the price alone would suggest.

 Who should book this

 Poetry·Wine works well for a date or celebratory dinner where the atmosphere needs to deliver without the bill becoming a conversation topic.
-The room's visual quality punches above its price tier, and the Michelin star gives the meal a credential that holds up for business entertainment where a credible choice matters.
-Compared to [Jingji](https://www.joinpearl.co/restaurants/jingji-beijing-restaurant), which operates at a higher price point within the Beijing cuisine category, Poetry·Wine is the stronger pick when budget discipline and occasion quality need to coexist.
-For those exploring how Beijing cuisine compares across formats, [Mansion Cuisine by Jingyan](https://www.joinpearl.co/restaurants/mansion-cuisine-by-jingyan-beijing-restaurant) offers a contrasting take worth knowing about before you decide.
+The room's visual quality punches above its price tier, the Michelin star gives the meal a credential that holds up for business entertainment where a credible choice matters.
+Compared to Jingji, which operates at a higher price point within the Beijing cuisine category, Poetry·Wine is the stronger pick when budget discipline and occasion quality need to coexist.
+For those exploring how Beijing cuisine compares across formats, Mansion Cuisine by Jingyan offers a contrasting take worth knowing about before you decide.

 Solo diners can make this work, though the menu's orientation toward shared dishes means a solo visit benefits from a focused order rather than attempting breadth.
 The braised fish head in particular is a dish sized for sharing, so solo diners should factor that into their approach.
-There is no confirmed bar seating in the available data, so do not assume counter or bar-adjacent solo dining is an option , confirm at booking.
+There is no confirmed bar seating in the available data, so do not assume counter or bar-adjacent solo dining is an option, confirm at booking.

 Groups need to plan more carefully.
-No private dining room capacity is listed in available data, and the address suggests a mid-size restaurant rather than a large-format venue.
+No private dining room capacity is listed in available data, the address suggests a mid-size restaurant rather than a large-format venue.
 For a group celebration where private space is a requirement, confirm availability directly before committing.
 For groups of four to six who are happy with a regular table and want a Michelin-starred Beijing meal at accessible prices, this is a strong choice in Chaoyang.

 Beijing cuisine context